 The tax would require approval by two-thirds of voters.
 It would pay for the district's share of the state's class-size-reduction program in kindergarten through third grade, and for ninth grade -- that limits classes to 20 students for those elementary grades and at a 20-to-1 ratio in English and math classes for the high school.

-Tax money would also be used as an incentive for teachers to remain and to keep the current staffing levels for librarians and counselors in the
+Tax money would also be used as an incentive for teachers to remain and to keep the current staffing levels for librarians and counselors in the middle and high schools.

 It would also pay for a new math and science initiative to increase the number of students interested in pursuing math, science or engineering.
 The initiative would reduce class sizes in science labs, algebra, calculus and other math classes in middle- and high-school grades.
 It would also pay for new science equipment.